-The two ages run by Sisters of the Daughters of Mary Mother of Mercy (DMMM) congregation care for s, abandoned and disowned children who are given love, affection, nurture, care and hope for a better future.
+The two Orphanages run by Sisters of the Daughters of Mary Mother of Mercy (DMMM) congregation care for orphans, abandoned and disowned children who are given love, affection, nurture, care and hope for a better future.

 The Homes are strengthened to admit and care for more children in order to prevent children from growing up in the streets without the kind love of their biological or surrogate mothers, and thus preserve the dignity of the human person.

-The department has a number of volunteer doctors and nurses, men, women and youth both in Nigeria and abroad who volunteer assistance in care of the children who are resident in the ages.
+The department has a number of volunteer doctors and nurses, men, women and youth both in Nigeria and abroad who volunteer assistance in care of the children who are resident in the orphanages.

 Within the year under review, the Guardian Angel Motherless Babies Home at Emene has about 55 children who are housed there under the care of the Daughters of Mary Mother of Mercy (DMMM).

 The Holy Child Motherless Babies Home at Holy Ghost houses 78 children who are feed, clothe and reside therein in total dependence on goodwill and philanthropy of charitable Christians and the Church.